 - a.
-A comprehensive test ban agreed to and maintained by the US, USSR and UK should work in the direction of slowing diffusion.
-It is a necessary, but not a sufficient, condition for keeping the number of nuclear countries small. - b.
+A comprehensive test ban agreed to by the U.S., USER and UK will work in the direction of slowing diffusion.
+It is probably not an exaggeration to say that it is a necessary, but not a sufficient, condition for keeping the number of nuclear countries small. - b.
 A ban on testing would not prevent the continued diffusion of knowledge of existing nuclear technology; for example, in a nuclear power program.
 However, it would slow the trend towards cheaper nuclear weapons. - c.
 Even with a comprehensive ban, laboratory experimentation would be legal.
 Such work will lead to increased knowledge applicable to nuclear weapons but at a greatly reduced rate as compared with a situation with testing.